ChrisCPH/BachelorProject/README.md

 Acceptance Criteria:

-1. When a workout or run is completed the runner should be prompted to give feedback.
+1. When a run is completed the runner should be prompted to give feedback.

 2. A runner should give a rating 1-10 on their effort and how the run felt.

-As a runner I watn to give access to my training plan so that I can share it with other users.
+As a runner I want to give access to my training plan so that I can share it with other users.

 Acceptance Criteria: